« THE LAYOUT OF ARGUMENT »

 — Since a man born in Bermuda will generally be a British subject,

-The layout of argument combines two major components:
+This layout of argument combines two main components.

 — A central, affirmative component.